resemble-ai/chatterbox/README.md

 cd chatterbox
 pip install -e .
 ```
-We developed and tested Chatterbox on Python 3.11.
-The versions of the dependencies pinned in `pyproject.toml` to ensure compatibility.
+We developed and tested Chatterbox on Python 3.11; the versions of the dependencies are pinned in `pyproject.toml` to ensure consistency.
+You can modify the code or dependencies in this installation mode.

 # Usage